lammps/lammps/doc/src/Howto_body.rst

 structures used internally by each particle.

-When the :doc:`read_data <read_data>` command reads a data file for this body style, the following information must be provided for each entry in the *Bodies* section of the data file:
+When the :doc:`read_data <read_data>` command reads a data file for this body style, the following information must be provided for each body in the *Bodies* section of the data file:

 .. parsed-literal::